Deploy a "Hello World" Dapp in 10 Minutes

 Your dapp is now composed of two canisters as you can see in the copy below (from terminal B):

-Installing code for canister hello, with canister_id rrkah-fqaaa-aaaaa-aaaaq-cai
+Installing code for canister hello_backend, with canister_id rrkah-fqaaa-aaaaa-aaaaq-cai

-Installing code for canister hello_assets, with canister_id ryjl3-tyaaa-aaaaa-aaaba-cai
+Installing code for canister hello_frontend, with canister_id ryjl3-tyaaa-aaaaa-aaaba-cai

 rrkah-fqaaa-aaaaa-aaaaq-caiwhich contains the backend logic.